 Who are Eirgrid?
 Owned by the Irish government, Eirgrid is the electricity transmission operator in Ireland.
-It can get a bit confusing, as ESB Networks is the distribution network operator.
+It can get a bit confusing, as ESB Networks is the Distribution Network Operator (DNO).
 Eirgrid is regulated by the CRU, the regulatory body for energy and water, and was set up originally in 2000 to enable competition in the Irish power sector.

 However following the push to deregulate, they ended up taking over management of the transmission grid in 2006.
 Under ISEM, Eirgrid now own SONI (System Operator of Northern Ireland) and operate the all-island distribution network.

-Once energy has been generated, at a power plant for example, its voltage is then increased (so less electricity is lost over distance) and it is moved to a substation along the transmission network.
+Once energy has been generated, at a power plant for example, its voltage is then increased (so less electricity is lost over distance) and it is moved to a substation along a network managed by the TNO (Transmission Network Operator).
 The transmission network transports the energy from its point of generation along transmission lines, which are much bigger cables and cable-towers than the lines outside your house.

 So in a nutshell, TNOs move energy from points of generation to substations, and DNOs move electricity from substations to near your home or other areas where it’s needed.

 As the DNO for Ireland, the responsibilities of Eirgrid include managing the power grid, the wholesale electricity market, and maintaining and developing the high voltage (transmission) electricity structure.
 Finding ways to integrate renewable energy is currently a high priority for Eirgrid.
 Eirgrid has designed a secure sustainable electricity system (DS3) programme in order to move Ireland closer to meeting its renewable energy sources targets.